 - If you’ve joined the focus group you have a time limitation to give your feedback.
 You will have an hour or up to several hours to perform the test and give your feedback to the company.

 - After joining the focus group you’re required to complete every task the product owner has specified.
-Afterwards, you’ll need to answer all the questions that were defined by the product owner.
+Afterward, you’ll need to answer all the questions that were defined by the product owner.

 - After exploring the product and you’re ready to start supplying the feedback, there is an “Add Feedback” button that you’ll use.